realelongatedmusket/IDAssignment1/README.md

 ## Existing Features
 Parallax effect/One-Page Website - Give a whole feeling to the website instead of constantly having to switch pages
-<br>Navigation bar - allows end-users to navigate to a specific point in the website by clicking on their desired section.
+- Navigation bar - allows end-users to navigate to a specific point in the website by clicking on their desired section.
-<br>Scroll-To-Top Button - allows end-users to navigate back up to the beginning of the page by clicking on the button.
+- Scroll-To-Top Button - allows end-users to navigate back up to the beginning of the page by clicking on the button.
-<br>Scroll-To-Next-Section button - allows end-users to again navigate to the next section by clicking the button
+- Scroll-To-Next-Section button - allows end-users to again navigate to the next section by clicking the button
-<br>Carousel - allows end-users/employers to spin through a skill showcase by clicking the right or left arrow.
+- Carousel - allows end-users/employers to spin through a skill showcase by clicking the right or left arrow.
-<br>Contact Me Form - allows end-users to contact the website creator by having them fill up their name, email and message they want to send and clicking on the submit button.
+- Contact Me Form - allows end-users to contact the website creator by having them fill up their name, email and message they want to send and clicking on the submit button.

 ### Features Left to Implement
 A secondary display for achievements.